nagerz/FoodRoulette/README.md

 # Testing

-Sweater Weather uses RSpec for testing.
+FoodRoulette uses RSpec for testing.
 To run the full test suite, run RSpec from the terminal.

         bundle exec rspec